 A Maryland felony firearm charge can enhance the penalties in a felony case.
 It is considered a felony firearm crime for a convicted felon to possess a firearm at any time, and obliterating the serial numbers on a firearm is considered a felony firearm crime in many states as well.
 Maryland state law prohibits convicted felons from owning or possessing a weapon or ammunition.
 Statistics also show that the federal government is cracking down on felony firearms cases with increasing strength, as 94% of federal firearms prosecutions from 2000 to 2003 involved the unlawful possession of a firearm by a felon and the use or possession of a firearm during a felony act.

 If you are a convicted felon facing a firearm charge, you could be subject to harsh penalties as it is a very serious offense under MD state law.
 The firearms charges lawyers in Bethesda with the law firm of Alpert Schreyer can help protect your rights in court and build an aggressive defense on your behalf to get you the best possible results.
-Please call (866) 444-6363 for a free consultation.
+Please call (866) 444-6363 for a free case evaluation.